mbloms/academy-git-101-backwards/excercises/00-basics.md

 The first task is to create a Git repository.
 We will use it to demonstrate the basics of Git, but you should keep this practice in your toolbox, because it is a great way of learning and troubleshooting Git.
 If you are unsure of what has happened or how something works, create an empty repository to experiment with!

 To create a repository, you first create an empty directory.
-This will be your working directory where you will work on your files.
-In that directory, you run the git init command:
+This will be your working directory where you will add your files.
+In that directory, you run the `git init` command:

 ```bash
 $ mkdir git-101